jaq-lagnirac/summer2023-ai-research/README.md

 # summer2023-ai-research
-Research into artificial intelligence conducted in summer of 2023 under a Truman State University Department of Computer Science grant under the guidance of Dr. Ruthie Halma.
+Research into artificial intelligence conducted in summer of 2023 (May to August, 2023) under a Truman State University Department of Computer Science grant under the guidance of Dr. Ruthie Halma.

+This repository has not been cleaned up and is still considered a work-in-progress.

 ## ASL Numbers Superset